AdobeDocs/journey-optimizer.fr-FR/help/using/configuration/custom-subdomain-migration.md

     * Click **[!UICONTROL Download CSR]** to save the form to your local computer.

-    * Send the CSR to the Certificate Authority to get your SSL certificate.-->
+    * Send the CSR to the Certificate Authority to get your SSL certificate.
+-->

 1. Une fois votre certificat SSL récupéré, cliquez sur **[!UICONTROL Télécharger le certificat]**.